blekmus/archive/docs/index.md

 ## What is this?

 This is basically [my](https://github.com/blekmus) unix and everything techy knowledge base.
-I made this to help lessen the blow on my retarded memory retention abilities.
+I made this to help lessen the blow from my retarded memory retention abilities.

-This is hosted on Github Pages and is built using [MkDocs](https://github.com/mkdocs/mkdocs) with a customized theme based off of the superb [Material](https://github.com/squidfunk/mkdocs-material) theme.
+The site is hosted on Github Pages and is built using [MkDocs](https://github.com/mkdocs/mkdocs).
+With a customized theme based off of the superb [Mkdocs-Material](https://github.com/squidfunk/mkdocs-material) theme.

-If you're viewing this and feel like I've made a mistake.
-Please click that repo icon and shoot me a pull request.
-I'd appreciate any help.

 ## Sites